streamnative/pulsar-hub/connectors/snowflake-sink/2.10.3/snowflake-sink.md

 ## Work with Function Worker

-You can use the Snowflake sink connector as a non built-in connector or a built-in connector as below.
+You can use the Snowflake sink connector as a standalone connector or a built-in connector as below.

-### Use it as non built-in connector
+### Use it as standalone connector

-If you already have a Pulsar cluster, you can use the Snowflake sink connector as a non built-in connector directly.
+If you already have a Pulsar cluster, you can use the Snowflake sink connector as a standalone connector directly.

 This example shows how to create a Snowflake sink connector on a Pulsar cluster using the [`pulsar-admin sinks create`](https://pulsar.apache.org/tools/pulsar-admin/2.10.0-SNAPSHOT/#-em-create-em--30) command.